Optical Non-linearities in Plasmon-Exciton Core-Shell Particles: the Role of Heat: Simulations

 Apparently, the extinction is directly related to the permittivities $\epsilon_i$ of the involved materials.
 In the following, we want to present the models for $\epsilon_\textrm{s}$ and $\epsilon_\textrm{c}$.

-For a correct simulation of the shell permittivity $\epsilon_\textrm{s}$, the saturation of the molecular transition by the strong electric fields at the particle surface has to be taken into account.
-The saturated permittivity of a two-level system in a cavity is given by \cite{Stete.2020}
+For a correct simulation of the shell permittivity $\epsilon_\textrm{s}$, the power broadening of the molecular transition by the strong electric fields at the particle surface has to be taken into account.
+The permittivity of a two-level system in a cavity is given by \cite{Stete.2020}

 Here, $f$, $\gamma$ and $\omega_0$ represent the system's oscillator strength, linewidth and resonance position, respectively while $\Omega_0$ denotes the vacuum Rabi frequency, quantifying the molecule-particle coupling.